Grzegorz Król: Amica Wronki

 Over the summer of 1997 Król joined Amica Wronki.
 During his first season with Amica, Król did not perform especially well, scoring only 4 goals in 29 appearances, but it was clear that Amica were entering a golden era.
 While the team did not particularly perform well in the league the team won the Polish Cup for the first time during the 1997–98 season, beating Aluminium Konin in the final with Król coming on as a substitute in the 55th minute, and scoring a goal in the 118th minute after the match went to extra-time.
 The final however was controversial, with Konin who were seen as the better team on the day were cheated out by the referee, Marek Kowalczyk, who later received a three-month ban.
 Amica won their first Polish Super Cup at the start of the 1998–99 season, with Król starting the match, beating ŁKS Łódź 1–0.
 The team also won the Polish Cup the same season beating GKS Bełchatów 1–0 in the final.
-The 1999–2000 season saw Amica winning the double-double, beating Wisła Kraków in both the Polish Cup and Polish SuperCup finals.
+The 1999–2000 season saw Amica winning the double-double, beating Wisła Kraków in both the Polish Cup and Polish Super Cup finals.
 In 2000, Amica Wronki's director, Ryszard Forbrich, was arrested for match fixing, and later sentenced to 3.5 years in prison after the Polish football corruption scandal came to light in 2005, with Ryszard Forbrich later admitting to match fixing, including the 1998 Polish Cup final.
 During the rest of his time with Amica, Król helped the team to the Polish Cup final in 2002, and to finishing 3rd in the I liga during the 2001–2002 season.
 During his time with Amica he won a total of 5 competitions and played 134 times scoring 36 goals.